Dear Clients and Friends,

-Plan to send us your complete information as early as possible.
-For Clients who submit their information after Monday, March 23, 2020 we cannot guarantee that we will be able to complete the returns by April 15th.
+Please plan to send us your complete information as early as possible.
+For Clients who submit their information after Monday, March 22, 2021 we cannot guarantee that we will be able to complete the returns by April 15th.
 They will be placed on extension.
-(As always, we will make every effort to complete your tax returns by April 15th but it is much less likely if we do not have all of your information by March 23th.)
+(As always, we will make every effort to complete your tax returns by April 15th, but it is much less likely if we do not have all of your information by March 22nd.)

 What Does it Mean to File an Extension?

 When your tax returns are ready, we will contact you immediately to coordinate delivery.
-Our standard “turn-around” time for individual returns is two weeks (once all information is received).
+Our standard “turn-around” time for individual returns is 14 days (once all information is received).
 Placing multiple calls to the office to check the status of your tax returns slows our process down.
 We appreciate your patience and ask that you keep this type of call to a minimum.

 If you are filing joint tax returns, both parties must sign the e-files.
-Again, as mentioned above this can be done through Right Signature.
+Our documents are equipped with Right-signature, allowing you to virtually e-sign the appropriate documents.
 Payment of your invoice is required at the time of delivery of the completed tax returns.
-Important: We cannot submit the electronic files to the IRS and State without signed eFile authorization forms and full payment.
+Important: We cannot submit the electronic files to the IRS and State without signed e-File authorization forms and full payment.